MacCode7110/CS4341A2/Exercise3.16.md

                 d.
 Fork pieces with 1 peg (quantity of 2)

         State Space:
-            Two pieces of information make up the state space:
+            Three pieces of information make up the state space:
                 1. The first railway piece to be plotted on the floor, which is chosen trivially from the set.
                 2. The number of connected railway pieces.
+                3. A pointer to the most recently connected railway piece.

         Initial State:
             The first railway piece to be plotted on the floor, which is chosen trivially from the set.